particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 ### 2. Add OAuth Credentials to SDK

 For both the mobile & JavaScript SDKs, you will need to add your client credentials to a configuration file.
 The client application will need the client credentials that you just generated when creating new customers.
-Without these credentials, calls to `POST /v1/orgs/:orgSlug/customers` will fail.
+Without these credentials, calls to [`POST /v1/products/:productIdOrSlug/customers`](/reference/api/#create-a-customer---client-credentials) will fail.

 ![Adding OAuth credentials to your app](/assets/images/adding-oauth-credentials.png)
 <p class="caption">You will need to add your OAuth credentials to your web or mobile application</p>